trizen/raku-rosettacode/programming_tasks/E/Exceptions.md

 ```

-Perl 6 comes with [phasers](http://design.perl6.org/S04.html#Phasers), that are called when certain conditions in the life of a program, routine or block are met. <tt>CATCH</tt> is one of them and works nicely together with <tt>LEAVE</tt> that is called even if an exception would force the current block to be left immediately.
+Perl 6 comes with [phasers](http://design.perl6.org/S04.html#Phasers), that are called when certain conditions in the life of a program, routine or block are met. `CATCH` is one of them and works nicely together with `LEAVE` that is called even if an exception would force the current block to be left immediately.
 It's a nice place to put your cleanup code.

 ```perl
 sub f(){